send2mksingh/send2mksingh.github.io/_posts/2024-7-12-Affinity-in-K8s.md

 ### 2. Pod Affinity

-**Pod Affinity** helps you specify rules about placing pods close to other pods.
+**Pod Affinity** we can add rules about placing pods close to other pods.
 This is useful when pods need to be co-located for reasons like low latency.

 **Simple Example:**